 Call for Papers

-The International Conference on the Network Simulator 3 (ICNS3), formerly known as Workshop on ns-3 (WNS3), will be held on August 19-21, 2025 at the Ritsumeikan University, Osaka Ibaraki Campus and co-hosted by Tokushima University, Japan.
+The International Conference on ns-3 (ICNS3), formerly known as Workshop on ns-3 (WNS3), will be held on August 19-21, 2025 at the Ritsumeikan University, Osaka Ibaraki Campus and co-hosted by Tokushima University, Japan.
 The objective of the conference is to gather ns-3 users and developers, together with networking simulation practitioners and users, and developers of other network simulation tools, to discuss the ns-3 simulator and related activities.

 ICNS3 2025 is planned to be an in-person event.
 The organizers request that an author from each accepted paper plan to attend in person.
 However, accommodations will be made for authors to present virtually if any hardships (such as visa issues, economic or other travel constraints) arise.
 Portions of ICNS3 2025 will be made available either live virtually or with archived recordings.
 Additional events will be planned during the same week (August 19-21), including the annual developers and maintainers meeting, and possibly training and tutorial sessions.
 More information on this will follow.